Learning Dense Representations of Phrases at Scale: Learning Phrase Representations

-As query-dependent (QD) models with cross-attention are considered stronger models, we also propose improving our query-agnostic model by distilling knowledge from a cross-attention model.
-We minimize the Kullback–Leibler (KL) divergence between the probability distribution from our phrase encoder and that from a query-dependent model~\citep{hinton2015distilling}.
-We use a SpanBERT-base QA model as the QD model.
-The distillation loss is computed as follows:
+\paragraph{Distillation} We also propose improving the phrase representations by distilling knowledge from a cross-attention model~\citep{hinton2015distilling}.
+We minimize the Kullback–Leibler divergence between the probability distribution from our phrase encoder and that from a standard SpanBERT-base QA model.
+The loss is computed as follows: